 Look for an established business with a good reputation.
 Find a member of a trade association – this should mean the garage follows a code of practice.

 A reliable garage will do some or all of the following:

 Before getting any work done, you should:

-After the work is finished make sure that you:
+After the work is finished ensure that you:

-Contact the garage as soon as you can and give them the chance to put it right.
-Keep a record of all contact, including dates, times and what was agreed.
+Contact the garage as soon as you can, explain the problem and give them the chance to correct it.
+Keep a record of all contact, including dates, times, and what was said.

 If you don't get the outcome you want, put your complaint in writing to the garage manager and send a copy to any trade association the garage belongs to.
 The association may be able to resolve the dispute.